 In this tutorial, we’ll show you how to set up a Net Promoter Score field in WPForms.

-- Add a Net Promoter Score Field to Your Form
+- Adding a Net Promoter Score Field to Your Form

-- View and Interpret Net Promoter Score Results
+- Viewing and Interpreting Net Promoter Score Results

 Requirements: You will need a Pro license level or higher to access the Surveys and Polls addon and use the Net Promoter Score field.